Where are they now? Tottenham’s first starting XI of the Redknapp era

 Gomes was in the midst of a difficult and error-strewn debut season in England and, as The Guardian noted, Tottenham were “undermined by a goalkeeper shorn of all confidence” as they fell 4-2 behind at the Emirates.

-The Brazilian did eventually settle at White Hart Lane and remains in the Premier League to this day, provoking the odd bout of jitters but as entertaining as ever, as one of the senior players at Watford.
+The Brazilian did eventually settle at White Hart Lane and remained in England for over a decade, playing for Watford from 2014 until 2020.
+He continued provoking the odd bout of jitters but remained as entertaining as ever throughout his spell at Vicarage Road.

 Arriving from Rangers with a decent reputation, Hutton never really established himself at Tottenham and did not see eye-to-eye with Redknapp.

 “He never said anything to me when I left the club,” the right-back said after joining Aston Villa.
 “I can’t actually tell you the last time we spoke.
 It was probably when I heard the words, ‘I don’t want you to train with us any more, I want you to train with the kids.’

 “I just don’t think anyone should be treated like that.
 For me, Spurs was an unhappy place.
 I knew my time was up long ago.
 When Redknapp came in, it just went downhill from there.”